ghowland/yudien/docs/yudien_functions.md

 **Args:**

-  0. String (variadic) :: Key/field to delete in the Map
+  0. Map :: Update map to overlay on top of input
+  1. Map (optional) :: Override the input map, passing in an arg1 map

 **Output:** Map